Table of Contents

 FAQs

-What is freeze-drying?
-Freeze-drying is a process that removes water from food by freezing it and then sublimating the ice into vapor, preserving the food.
+Freeze-drying is a preservation method: food is frozen, and then the ice is sublimated into vapor, leaving behind the solid food.